Fantmaretta/BDT-project/README.md

 2) python3 results.py -rain_acc 1 -localita "trento" -type 3

 ### Web app
-Through the following link you can browse through the application that shows you the previous results https://PCIDJP27XLCXNFR7.anvil.app/SPKJ7RZXFW5E4UXBLRAFA55C
+Through the following link you can browse through the application that shows you the results https://PCIDJP27XLCXNFR7.anvil.app/SPKJ7RZXFW5E4UXBLRAFA55C